cgta/otest/README.md

 *NOTE: Be sure to keep this version in sync with the versions below!*

-If you are compiling for scala js you will also need to include the ScalaJs Plugin in your plugins.sbt file, making it look something like this:
+If you are compiling for scala js you will also need to include the ScalaJs Plugin in your `project/plugins.sbt` file, making it look something like this:

 ```scala
 resolvers += Resolver.url(